 Keeping the DIY momentum going, we’ve got my Mom’s curbless shower renovation coming up early this year but beyond that we have no idea what 2019 has in store.

+Well, that’s it for our 2018 round-up!
 It’s been fun reminiscing today about what we accomplished on the blog in 2018.
 We hope everyone had a Happy New Year!